TCNJ-ECE-IMPL/tensorflow_utilities/README.md

 # IMPL TensorFlow Utilities

 This repository contains the Python scripts and libraries needed to train, evaluate, and deploy Deep Convolutional Neural Network architectures using the TensorFlow library.
 These tools aim to make it easier to design, implement, and train models quickly by making easier to work with data sets.
-This is achieved by abstracting the concept of a data set to allow machine learning engineers to focus on model development instead of data wrangling.
+This is achieved by abstracting and encapsulating a data set into a Python class object, allowing machine learning engineers to focus on model development instead of data wrangling.

 ## General Installation and Set Up

 These tools require Python 3.6 along with the Pip package manager.
 Python package requirements can be installed using the following commands.
-See here for first time set up.
+Follow [these instructions](http://link/TensorFlow-Tools/tensorflow_utilities#first-time-installation-and-set-up) for first time machine set up.

-### Create Python Virtual Environment and Project Set Up
+### Create Python Virtual Environment and Set Up Project
 The following commands,
   1. Clone the TensorFlow Utilities repository
   2. Create a virtual environment